shijin-cyber/ipix/README.md

 http://127.0.0.1:8000/admin/login

 use above url to login
-before login plz make seed this (no ui to add ademin) php artisan db:seed --class=AdminSeeder
+before login plz make seed this (no ui to add admin) php artisan db:seed --class=AdminSeeder

-use this amin credential
+use this admin credential
 username :admin@ipix.com
 password:admin@123